October 21, 2022

 How Home Builder Photography and Videography Can Help Boost Sales

-In 2018, one in five home buyers made an offer without ever seeing the home in person.
-Fast forward to 2020, and even more buyers are relying on photographs and video walkthroughs to check out prospective homes.
+According to LendingTree, over the past two years, 24% of homeowners made an offer without seeing the home in person.
+Now more than ever buyers rely on 3D tours, photographs and video walkthroughs to check out prospective homes.

 That's where home builder photography comes in.
-By staying on par with modern quality standards, these professional photographs will show buyers what your home truly has to offer.
+By staying on par with modern quality standards, these professional photographs will show buyers what your homes truly have to offer.

-To learn why investing in home builder photography should be a priority, and how it can help boost your sales, read on.
+Read on to learn why investing in home builder photography should be a priority and how it can help boost your sales.

 What Are the Qualities of Good Home Builder Video and Photography?

 Photos and videos create the buyer's first impression of a house, which means they need to make a statement.
-Great home photography should look warm and inviting.
-It should make the viewer feel an emotional connection to the house.
+Great home photography is warm and inviting.
+It makes the viewer feel an emotional connection to the house.

-Video, on the other hand, should make you feel like you're walking through the house.
-And because it can sometimes take the place of an in-person walkthrough, you need to show how the house flows from one room to another.
-How it feels.
+Video is another way to showcase a completed home.
+A well-shot video makes you feel like you're walking through the house.
+And because it can sometimes take the place of an in-person walkthrough, you need to show how the house flows from one room to another, how it feels.

 Good Real Estate Photography Brings a Higher Asking Price

 If you sell homes, great photography can drastically increase your profits.
-In fact, the work of professional real estate photographers can boost your asking price by as much as 47%.
+The work of professional real estate photographers can boost your asking price by as much as 47%.
 The quality of your photos has a huge impact on your bottom line.

 That's because these photographers know how to showcase a home's best features.
 They also know how to stage a house so a buyer can picture themselves living there.